Florida Paternity Lawyer

-What happens when a couple has a child together, but are not married?
-As long as the parents stay together, no issues may arise.
-However, in Florida a father has no legal rights to their child unless both the mother and father execute an Acknowledgement of Paternity in the presence of two witnesses or a notary.
-If no Acknowledgement of Paternity has been signed by the parents, then either party (or the child) may file for a determination of paternity with the court.
+In Florida a father has no legal rights to their child unless he is married to the mother at the time of birth or both the mother and father execute an Acknowledgement of Paternity in the presence of two witnesses or a notary.
+If the mother and father aren’t married & no Acknowledgement of Paternity has been signed by the parents, then either party (or the child) may file for a determination of paternity with the court.

-Just because a father is listed on the birth certificate does not ensure that the father has any legal rights regarding his son or daughter.
+Just because a father is listed on the birth certificate the father does not automatically have his full legal rights involving his son or daughter.
 Additionally, just being listed on the birth certificate does not ensure that the father will be liable for child-support.
-If there is any question as to whether the father is the biological father of the child, scientific testing may need to be ordered to determine whether the father may be adjudicated the “legal father” of the child.
+If there is any question as to whether the father is the biological father of the child, DNA testing may need to be ordered by the court to determine whether the father may be adjudicated the “legal father” of the child.

 Many times all parties agree on who is the legal father of the child.
 However, when they do not agree, a paternity test (typically in the form of a DNA swab) will need to be administered.
-If the parties do not agree to the testing, you may be required to have the court order the presumed father and child to take a DNA test.
+If the parties do not agree to the testing, the court may order the presumed father and child to undergo genetic testing.

-Even if the parties can agree that the presumed father is the biological father of the child, they may not agree on other matters such as time-sharing and child support.
-While reaching an agreement through informal negotiations or mediation is preferred, sometimes it may become necessary to have a judge determine a parenting plan that is in the best interest of the child and order how much child-support will be paid.
+Even if the parties can agree that the presumed father is the biological father of the child, they may disagree on other issues such as time-sharing and child support.
+While reaching an agreement through informal negotiations or mediation is preferred, sometimes it may become necessary to have a judge determine a parenting plan that is in the best interest of the child and order how much child-support should be paid.

-If you have a child born out of wedlock, Pinellas Family Lawyer can help.
-Contact a Florida paternity lawyer to assist you with the paternity process and discuss your legal rights.
+If you have a child born out of wedlock, Pinellas Family Lawyer can help you determine your legal rights and how best to proceed with your paternity lawsuit.
+Contact a Florida paternity lawyer for a confidential consultation about your paternity case today.

 Family law and paternity lawyer serving Oldsmar, FL, Dunedin, FL, Safety Harbor, FL, Clearwater, FL, Clearwater Beach, FL, Largo, FL, Tarpon Spring, FL, Tampa, FL, Westchase, FL, New Port Richey, FL, St. Pete, FL, Palm Harbor, FL, Pinellas Park, FL, Belleair, FL, Madeira Beach, FL, and throughout Pinellas County, Hillsborough County, and Pasco County.